thin-edge/thin-edge.io/docs/src/operate/c8y/smartrest_templates.md

 ## Add new template to thin-edge configuration

-To add new template to `thin-edge.io` the `tedge config` cli tool can be used as following:
+To add new template to %%te%% the `tedge config` cli tool can be used as following:

 ```sh
 sudo tedge config set c8y.smartrest.templates template-1,template-2
 ```

-After adding or removing a template, you will need to run the following command before thin-edge.io will use the new settings:
+After adding or removing a template, you will need to run the following command before %%te%% will use the new settings:

 ```sh
 sudo tedge reconnect c8y